PixelBlaster-Releases/RMX1851/devicechangelog.md

-# v5.2
+# v6.0
-- Misc Kernel Changes
-- Improved perf
+- Initial A13 build bsaed on RUI2.0